andreamangano/confetti-cli/README.md

 ```

+## Official themes
+Confetti was born to give you a quick way to build a beautiful online presentation.
+The goal is providing a large number of themes for guaranteeing more customizing choises to your slide deck.
+Currently Confetti provides a default theme (named [Voice] (https://github.com/andreamangano/confetti-theme-voice)) but new official themes are coming soon!

+If you would like embracing the project, feel free to create your theme for Confetti!
+I will be happy to mention it here.

 ## Confetti Ecosystem
 Confetti is a open source library composed by different functional packages.
 Confetti-cli is the master repository for all deck repositories listed below: